VulpeIonOvidiu/starwars/README.md

 In order to run the application please follow the below steps:

 - clone repository
-- In the root folder run cmd line: npm install(for windows os)
+- In the root folder run cmd line: npm install or yarn install
 - it will take a few minutes until the node_modules are included
 - run command line: npm start
-- if you are not automatically sent to the page access: localhost:3000
+- in a few seconds you broswer will open: localhost:3000